omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 `$ cd examples/inet/ber`

-Enter the command for running the simulations, but replace `inet` in it with our `inet_runall` program:
+Enter the command for running the simulations, but replace `inet` in it with our `inet_runall_swarm.py` program:

 `$ inet_runall_swarm.py -c ber-flavour-experiment`

-The `inet_runall` tool will expand the list of simulation runs to be executed, submits them to the job queue, and wait for the jobs to finish.
+The `inet_runall_swarm.py` tool will expand the list of simulation runs to be executed, submits them to the job queue, and wait for the jobs to finish.
 The results will be downloaded automatically into the `results` folder.

+You can monitor progress at http://localhost:9181/ which displays the content of the job queue.

 If you are done with it, you can stop the machines: